creharmony/node-etsy-client/README.md

 ### Etsy debug mode

-To print out in the console the api call and response:
+To print out in the console the API call and response:
 ```bash
 export ETSY_DEBUG=true
 ```